A mean-field approach to Kondo-attractive-Hubbard model: Finite Temperatures

-We now turn to discussing a section $T/t\times U/t$ of the phase diagram, but plotted in terms of $t/U$, for a more immediate correspondence with experimental data, as discussed in Sec.\,\ref{sec:expts}.
+We now turn to discussing a section $T/t\times U/t$ of the phase diagram, but plotted in terms of $t/U$.
 Figure \ref{fig:TvsU} shows data for fixed $n_c$ and $J/t$.
 The dashed (red) line is the phase boundary for the $J=0$ case, highlighting the usual BCS exponential dependence of $T_c$ with $t/U$, similar to the right-hand side of Eq.\,\eqref{eq:Delta}.
 The effect of the Kondo coupling is apparent from Fig.\,\ref{fig:TvsU}: First, instead of the exponential decrease of $T_c(U)$ for large $t/U$, here we see that superconductivity is suppressed more abruptly: it only exists in the ground state up to $t/U_c\approx 0.77$ (see also Fig.\,\ref{diag090}), and it is also limited to a finite range of $t/U$ at finite temperatures.
 Second, a spiral magnetic phase emerges at low temperatures, which is completely absent when $J=0$, and its N\'eel temperature, $T_N(U)$, increases almost linearly with increasing $t/U$; also, coexistence between magnetic and superconductor orderings develops at lower temperatures.
 As noted before, when the spiral phase vanishes at higher temperatures, the SC-normal boundary is the same as that when $J=0$.
 Third, a reentrant SC+spiral phase appears around $t/U_c$, whose size varies with $J/t$ and $n_c$.
 In summary, for given $J/t$ and $n_c$, superconductivity is suppressed by magnetism for $U\lesssim U_c(n_c,J)$, and by thermal fluctuations [at some $T_c(U,J,n_c)$] when $U\gtrsim U_c(n_c,J)$.